michaelCaleyWhaley/programmers-handbook/infrastructure/ansible/configuration.md

 ### Overriding individual options
 You can override options but prepending `ANSIBLE_` and uppercasing the name of the option when you run Ansible.
 I.e. to override just the `gathering=implicit` option `ANSIBLE_GATHERING=explicit`.

-Blocked at setting up multiple git identities so I can push these notes to git